AAE House Style Guide

 - Avoid humour that is particular to a specific country / people

-- Avoid anything that makes the content un-necessarily "dated" as the content may be used years ahead
+- Avoid anything that makes the content un-necessarily dated as the content may be used years ahead

 Copy text